 Please note: the Statement of Conformity should declare the aircraft complies with the CAA approved or accepted Type Design.

 |New Part 21 aircraft constructed outside the EU||

-Please note: EC Regulations require the transfer statement in this case to declare compliance to a Design approved by UK CAA
+Please note: UK Regulations require the transfer statement in this case to declare compliance to a Type Design approved by UK CAA.